Rhodes Travel Guide

 Things to do in Rhodes

 While Rhodes' most popular 'modern' attractions are its beautiful beaches, this island's rich past has laden it with a wealth of cultural and religious sites.
 Visitors can wander Old Town's charming streets and experience an old-world way of life.
 Or, they can climb Filerimos Hill to visit the medieval ruins.
 There are interesting castles at Kastellos and Monolithos, and the 200 BC Acropolis of Rhodes is another must-see.
-Visitors can sun themselves at a number of terrific beaches, scuba dive or surf; options include Rhodes Town, Lindos, Faliraki, Tsambika and Ixia.
+Beach lovers can sun themselves at a number of terrific shorelines, scuba dive or surf; options include Rhodes Town, Lindos, Faliraki, Tsambika and Ixia.
 There are also smaller and quieter beaches at Ladiko and Afandou.
-Children usually enjoy Rhodes' beaches and other attractions.
-The Valley of the Butterflies, local aquarium and the Faliraki Water Park are excellent choices.
+Children usually enjoy Rhodes' beaches and other attractions such as the Valley of the Butterflies, the local aquarium and the Faliraki Water Park.

 Acropolis of Rhodes